Safe Learning Control with Optimality and Stability Guarantees: High-order safeguard policy design

 and $\dot{L}_x$ is given as

 Hence, the Lyapunov stability condition is always satisfied when $\rho \geq 0$. \item[(2)] Under condition C2, if a constant $K_s$ is adopted, the stability of the closed-loop system might be destroyed due to the conflict between $u^s$ and $k^*$, i.e., $\rho <0$.
 However, the stability condition of $L_x$ can still be guaranteed by the adaptive law \eqref{e3.2.1a}, \eqref{e3.2.1b}.
-The time derivative of $L_x$ can be obtained as
+The time derivative of $L_x$ is

 Completing the squares and considering the fact that $\lVert \rho \rVert \leq 1$, one further has